On Transportation of Mini-batches: A Hierarchical Approach: Additional Experiments

 \subsection{Deep domain adaptation}

+In this section, we compare the performance of two mini-batch schemes on digits and Office-Home datasets.

-In this section, we compare the performance of the BoMb-OT and the-OT on deep domain adaptation when changing the mini-batch size $m$. \paragraph{Comparison between the m-OT and BoMb-OT: } As seen in Table~\ref{table:DA_digits_change_m}, the BoMb-OT produces better classification accuracy than the m-OT in all experiments.
-In addition, it leads to a huge performance improvement (over $19\%$) in comparison with the m-OT when the mini-batch size is small ($k=10$ for SVHN to MNIST and $k=5$ for USPS to MNIST).
+\paragraph{Ablation study on the mini-batch size: } In this experiment, we study the effect of changing the mini-batch size on the target domain classification accuracy.
+The number of mini-batches $k$ is fixed to $32$ while the mini-batch size $m$ varies from $10$ to $50$ on the SVHN to MNIST task and from $5$ to $20$ on USPS to MNIST task (because the USPS dataset has a much smaller number of samples than the SVHN dataset).
+The number of epochs also varies so that the same number of stochastic gradient updates is applied in each case.
+As seen in Table~\ref{table:DA_digits_change_m}, the BoMb-OT produces better classification accuracy than the m-OT in all experiments.
+In addition, it leads to a huge performance improvement (over $19\%$) in comparison with the m-OT when the mini-batch size is small ($m=10$ for SVHN to MNIST and $m=5$ for USPS to MNIST).
 When the mini-batch size becomes larger, the performance of both methods also increases.
-An explanation for such outcome is that a large mini-batch size makes mini-batch loss approach to its population version.
+An explanation for such an outcome is that a large mini-batch size makes the mini-batch loss approach to full-OT.

+\paragraph{Office-Home dataset: } Table~\ref{table:DA_office_change_k} illustrates the performance of two mini-batch schemes on the Office-Home dataset when changing the number of mini-batches $k$ from 1 to 4.
+When $k=2, 4$, BoMb-UOT achieves the classification accuracy higher than m-UOT on 12 out of 12 scenarios, resulting in an improvement of $0.25$ on average.
+Using 4 mini-batches, BoMb-OT also improves the performance over m-OT on all domain adaptation tasks with an average gap of 0.57.
+Similar to digits datasets, we observe that the classification accuracy on the target domain of m-OT and BoMb-OT tends to improve as k increases from 1 to 4 while m-UOT and BoMb-UOT do not show the same tendency.